AscendantDesign/Scaffold/README.md

 Cross-platform functionality could also be a huge advantage to users.

-A platform independent desktop platform like Electron is currently looking like the clear preference, given that it doesn't ever have to be repeatedly recompiled for use on Windows, Linux, or Mac.
+A platform independent desktop platform like Electron has certain advantages due to its web-oriented nature.
+However, Electron apps are not only heavy in resources, but incredibly slow when compared to native desktop applications.

-The change Apple is making to adopt their own microprocessors in the coming year will cause the differences between PC and Mac to be more pronounced than they have been since the 1980s and no matter what the quality level of your C compiler, differences always exist for applications compiled directly to dissimilar hardware platforms.
+To further complicate matters, the change Apple is making to adopt their own microprocessors in the coming year will cause the differences between PC and Mac to be more pronounced than they have been since the 1980s and no matter what the quality level of a C++ compiler, differences always exist for applications compiled directly to dissimilar hardware platforms.

 Raising the code base to a universal UI level would alleviate all hardware considerations for a type of software like this that needs no